ec-jrc/lisflood-utilities/README.md

 #### Output
 Map of the water regions which is consistent with the calibration catchments.
 In other words, each water region is entirely included in one calibration catchment.
 The test to check the consistency between the newly created water regions map and the calibration catchments is implemented internally by the code and the outcome of the test is printed on the screen.
 In the output map, each water region is identified by a unique ID.
-The format of the output map can be NetCDF or pcraster.
+The format of the output map is NetCDF.

 #### Usage
 The following command lines allow to produce a water region map which is consistent with the calibration points (only one commad line is required: each one of the command lines below shows a different combination of input files format):

-*python define_waterregions.py -p calib_points_test.txt -l ldd_test.map -C countries_id_test.map -w waterregions_initial_test.map -o my_new_waterregions.map* <br>
+*python define_waterregions.py -p calib_points_test.txt -l ldd_test.nc -C countries_id_test.nc -w waterregions_initial_test.nc -o my_new_waterregions.nc* <br>

 *python define_waterregions.py -p calib_points_test.txt -l ldd_test.nc -C countries_id_test.nc -w waterregions_initial_test.nc -o my_new_waterregions.nc -m metadata.test.json* <br>

-*python define_waterregions.py -p calib_points_test.txt -l ldd_test.map -C countries_id_test.nc -w waterregions_initial_test.map -o my_new_waterregions.nc -m metadata.test.yaml* <br>
+*python define_waterregions.py -p calib_points_test.txt -l ldd_test.nc -C countries_id_test.nc -w waterregions_initial_test.nc -o my_new_waterregions.nc -m metadata.test.yaml* <br>

-The input maps can be in nectdf format or pcraster format (the same command line can accept a mix of pcraster and NetCDF formats).It is imperative to write the file name in full, that is including the extension (which can be either ".nc" or ".map").<br>
+The input maps are in nectdf format.
+It is imperative to write the file name in full, that is including the extension.<br>
-The utility can return either a pcraster file or a NetCDF file.
-The users select their preferred format by specifying the extension of the file in the output option (i.e. either ".nc" or ".map"). <br>
+The utility returns a NetCDF file.<br>
-The metadata file in .yaml format must be provided only if the output file is in NetCDF format.<br>
+The metadata file in .yaml format can be provided to allow specific metadata for the output file in NetCDF format.<br>

 The code internally verifies that the each one of the newly created water regions is entirely included  within one calibration catchments.
 If this condition is satisfied, the follwing message in printed out: *“OK!
 Each water region is completely included inside one calibration catchment”*.
 If the condition is not satisfied, the error message is *“ERROR: The  water regions WR are included in more than one calibration catchment”*.
 Moreover, the code provides the list of the water regions WR and the calibration catchments that do not meet the requirment.
 This error highlight a problem in the input data: the user is recommended to check (and correct) the list of calibration points and the input maps.